Prostate Specific Antigen (cont.)

 |70 to 79||0 to 5.0 ng/mL||0 to 5.5 ng/mL||0 to 6.5 ng/mL|

-In particular, the level of PSA has been demonstrated to be an independent variable to predict the presence of prostate cancer.
+Although not perfectly specific as a biomarker, the level of PSA has been demonstrated to be an independent variable to predict the presence of prostate cancer.
 In fact, the higher the level, the more likely prostate cancer is present.
 An abnormal result will usually require additional testing.
 However, definitive diagnosis of prostate cancer depends on the presence of cancer cells obtained either from prostate biopsy or surgical specimens.

 In general, PSA levels greater than 4 ng/mL are usually considered suspicious.
 As levels increase above 10.0 ng/mL, the probability of cancer increases dramatically.
 However, not all men with prostate cancer have elevated PSA levels.
-It is known that a small but significant number of prostate cancers can present with a PSA level of less than 4.0 ng/mL.
+It is known that a small but significant number of people with prostate cancer can present with a PSA level of less than 4.0 ng/mL.
 This is why doctors may use lower thresholds to decide when to do a biopsy.

 For an average man over the age of 50 with a normal digital rectal exam, the average probability of having prostate cancer detectable by prostate biopsy according to his PSA level is as follows: